 I am Dr. Wayne Dorband, and I am a serial entrepreneur.
 I have started hundreds of businesses in the last 50+ years and most have involved the areas of ecology and environment.
-I have an Associates degree from Bethany Lutheran University, a BS from University of California, Irvine, and a PhD from the University of Idaho.
+I have an Associates degree from Bethany Lutheran University, a BS from the University of California, Irvine, and a Ph.D. from the University of Idaho.
 I was a college Professor at Augustana University for a number of years and started an Environmental Sciences program there.
-I have founded and co-founded several companies that have grown to be quite large (ATC, Cherokee, IRG, ERIC), and I am now privileged to be the CEO of the 501c3 non-profit, The Institute of Ecolonomics, that was founded by the now deceased famous actor Dennis Weaver.
-From that I founded The Center for Ecolonomic Excellence and Development, LLC here in the foothills of the Rocky Mountains in Northern Colorado.
+I have founded and co-founded several companies that have grown to be quite large (ATC, Cherokee, IRG, ERIC), and I am now privileged to be the CEO of the 501c3 non-profit, The Institute of Ecolonomics, that was founded by the now-deceased famous actor Dennis Weaver.
+From that, I founded The Center for Ecolonomic Excellence and Development, LLC here in the foothills of the Rocky Mountains in Northern Colorado.
 Our mission is to help people make a little money making the planet better.
 We have a very successful online education system with almost 30,000 members called the Ecolonomic Action Team (www.eatcommunity.com).
 My wife Deb and I operate a regenerative ranch where CEED and IOE are based.

 Q: Who has been your biggest influence, and why did they have such a significant effect on you?

 My biggest life influencer by far is my wife Deb, who has been my best friend, business partner, and life partner for almost 37 years.
 She is the most level-headed, caring, and thoughtful person I know.
 We have very different personalities and she compliments me in a very positive way.
-She is highly intelligent, and is a great listener, and a quiet leader.
-She has influenced me to be more calm and caring about my relationships in business and life.
+She is highly intelligent and is a great listener, and a quiet leader.
+She has influenced me to be calmer and caring about my relationships in business and life.
 I would definitely be a much less successful leader and founder without here in my life.